Frequently Asked Questions.

 In order for us to distribute a cover song (ie: A song you didn't write) you must purchase a license from the owner or administrator of the song in order to use it on your album.

-Once you have uploaded or shipped us your album(s), it normally takes 1-4 business days for us to encode the audio, process the cover art, and digitally distribute all of the album's metadata to iTunes and the other music stores.
+Once you have uploaded your album's assets (ie: Audio Files and Cover Art), it normally takes 1-4 business days for us to encode the audio, process the cover art, and digitally distribute all of the album's metadata to iTunes and the other music stores around the world.
 From there, each music store's time frame is different.

 No Way!
 By utilizing our distribution service, you allow us to digitally distribute your music until you terminate the agreement.
 We do not take ownership of the music, but only help facilitate the process of spreading your music digitally.